Onliner.by

-Onliner.by is a Belarusian web portal, including the five main sections: technologies, auto, real estate, people, and a forum.
+Onliner.by (styled as Onlíner) is a Belarusian web portal, including the five main sections: technologies, auto, real estate, people, and a forum.
 Onliner.by also performs as a marketplace of cars, services, and consumer electronics.
 As of August 2015, Onliner.by was among the top 10 most visited websites in Bynet and the first created by Belarusians.

 Onliner is positioned as an independent media with no financial support from the government or business.
 Its mission is to provide a platform for every ordinary Belarusian to speak up and deal with everyday challenges.
 In 2019 the site got the highest rate on being free from state propaganda among independent media.
 In 2021, it was announced that the Onliner will cease to publish social and political news.

 Editors office follows strict non-political policy.
-Onliner’s audience includes the biggest percent of wealthy visitors in the ByNet and over 60% of age 25-34.
+Onliner's audience includes the biggest percent of wealthy visitors in the ByNet and over 60% of age 25-34.

 Onliner received a mass media registration certificate on August 26, 2019.

 History

 Blog (2001−2005)

 The website was founded by Vitaly Shuravko in 2001 as a technology blog about telecommunications, gadget reviews, and mobile networking.
 With the time the blog developed into a catalog with data on gadgets, vendors and prices, later followed by a forum.
 Its threads separated into different topics, such as banking, car accidents, real estate, conflicts, and finances.
 In the future, these threads were taken as the basis for separate editors offices.

 Early Onliner published articles on mobile gadgets and network development in Belarus and abroad.
 In 2002 Onliner was awarded Project of the Year prize at Belarus Internet Forum and its founder Vitaly Shuravko was announced Person of the Year.
-The site’s audience reached 15,000 unique users per day.
+The site's audience reached 15,000 unique users per day.
 In the early 2000s, the forum was introduced.
 Eventually, it grew into a kind of web market where any visitor could sell, buy, or get advice on gadgets.
 In April 2003 the catalog of cell phones with prices and data on vendors was launched, later it was expanded and included other digital and household electronics.
 By the 1st of July 2003, it had more than 254,000 advertisements published.